Smooth Carrion Flower

 Cultivation: Smooth Carrion Flower prefers full or partial sun and more or less mesic conditions.
 It flourishes in different kinds of soil, including those that are rocky or loamy.
 In a shady situation, this vine may fail to produce flowers.

 Range & Habitat: According to official records, Smooth Carrion Flower is rare in Illinois.
 However, in neighboring states this vine has been found in many counties and it is regarded as more common.
 It is possible that some records of Smilax lasioneura (Common Carrion Flower) in Illinois are based on misidentifications and it was Smooth Carrion Flower that was observed.
 These two species are very similar in appearance and easily confused.
-Habitats of Smooth Carrion Flower include savannas, thickets, prairies, rocky upland woodlands, woodland openings, woodland borders, and fence rows.
+Habitats of the native Smooth Carrion Flower include savannas, thickets, prairies, rocky upland woodlands, woodland openings, woodland borders, and fence rows.
 Occasional wildfires appear to be beneficial in managing populations of this species.

 Faunal Associations: The flowers are pollinated primarily by small bees, miscellaneous flies, and beetles.
 Fly visitors include Flesh flies, Blow flies, Muscid flies, Syrphid flies, mosquitoes, and other species.
 The bees suck nectar or collect pollen, while the flies and beetles suck nectar or feed on pollen.
 The butterfly Megisto cymela (Little Wood Satyr) has been observed sucking nectar from Carrion Flower as well.
 Insects that feed on the foliage of Smilax spp. (whether Greenbriers or Carrion Flowers) include the flea beetle Pachyonychus paradoxus, the thrips Ctenothrips bridwelli, and the caterpillars of several moths, including Acrolepiopsis incertella (Carrion Flower Moth), Phosphila miselioides (Spotted Phosphila), Phosphila turbulenta (Turbulent Phosphila), and Phyprosopus callitrichoides (Curve-Lined Owlet).
 In addition to these species, the caterpillars of Papaipema unimoda (Meadow Rue Borer Moth) sometimes bore into the stems of Carrion Flowers.
 The berries of Smilax spp. are eaten by some upland gamebirds and songbirds (see the Bird Table); the Ruffed Grouse and Wild Turkey also eat the young leaves and buds of these vines.
 The berries are a minor source of food to some mammals: this includes the Black Bear, Opossum, Raccoon, Fox Squirrel, and Gray Squirrel.
 The leaves and stems are browsed by the White-Tailed Deer and Cottontail Rabbit.